Mah-Hen/Senior-Capstone/README.md

 - Project Structure
 - Usage
 - Running the Scraper
-- Future Front-End Integration
+- Viewing the Dashboard
 - Contributing

 ## Project Overview

 This capstone project uses a Python-based web scraper to collect and store structured data from Google Flights.
 The data is stored in a PostgreSQL database.
-Future iterations will include a user-friendly front-end interface to visualize and interact with the data.
+Where, utilizing PLotly's Dash, a data visualization Dashboard is developed as User-Interface and Experience.

 ## Features

 - Web Scraping: Extracts dynamic data from specified websites.
 - PostgreSQL Integration: Stores data in a relational database for efficient querying.
-- Extensible Design: Planned integration of a front-end for data visualization and interaction.
+- Dashboard Design: Integration of Plotly's Dash for data visualization and interaction.

 ## Technologies Used

-- Python: For web scraping using libraries such as requests, BeautifulSoup, or Selenium.
+- Python: For web scraping using Selenium.
+- SpaCy: For natural lanugage parsing
 - PostgreSQL: For relational data storage.
 - Python's Dash: For the front-end interface.